What is a Vertical Merger?

-A vertical merger is a merger between two or more entities who operate in the same industry but at the different levels of the production process.
+A vertical merger is a merger between two or more entities that operate in the same industry but at different levels of the production process.
 These entities produce similar finished goods or services.
-Vertical merger helps in bringing efficiency in operations and expanding the revenue streams of the business.
-It is a strategy for the expansion of company’s business operations into different steps on the same production path.
+Such a merger helps in bringing efficiency to operations and expanding the revenue streams of the business.
+It is a strategy for expanding the company’s business operations into different steps on the same production path.

 Vertical Merger Example

 XYZ Ltd. is a textile manufacturer.
-ABC Ltd. is the supplier of cotton to XYZ Ltd. since many years.
+ABC Ltd. is the supplier of cotton to XYZ Ltd. for many years.
 XYZ Ltd. and ABC Ltd. decide to merge their business.
 We can see that both the business entities are involved in the different stages of the production process.
-The reason for merging is to bring efficiency in operations by cutting the extra costs and increase the profits of both the businesses.
+The reason for merging is to bring efficiency to operations.
+By cutting the extra costs and increasing the profits of both businesses.

 Vertical Merger and Horizontal Merger

-Vertical merger and horizontal merger are two separate concepts.
-It usually takes place between a manufacturer and a supplier whereas horizontal mergers take place by acquiring the competitor who is in the same line of business as of the acquiring company.
+Vertical mergers and horizontal mergers are two separate concepts.
+It usually takes place between a manufacturer and a supplier.
+In contrast, horizontal mergers occur by acquiring a competitor in the same business line as the acquiring company.

-The main aim of a vertical merger is to increase the market share, improve efficiencies and maximize cost savings to realize higher profits while horizontal merger aims at expansion of the company’s product range and increasing its revenue by selling more and more goods or services.
+The main aim of a vertical merger is to increase the market share, improve efficiencies and maximize cost savings to realize higher profits.
+In contrast, a horizontal merger aims to expand the company’s product range and increase its revenue by selling more and more goods or services.

-It is also known as ‘Vertical Integration’ can take place either through forwarding integration or through backward integration.
-On the other hand, horizontal merger better known as ‘Horizontal Integration’ consists of the acquisition of companies in the same industry, producing similar goods or services.
+It is also known as ‘Vertical Integration’ and can occur either through forwarding integration or backward integration.
+On the other hand, a horizontal merger, better known as ‘Horizontal Integration,’ consists of the acquisition of companies in the same industry, producing similar goods or services.

-The logic behind the vertical merger is to increase synergies created by the merging firms and increase the overall operational efficiency whereas horizontal merger’s logic is to reduce the competition in the market place creating a monopoly for the business.
+The logic behind the vertical merger is to increase synergies created by the merging firms.
+And increase the overall operational efficiency.
+In contrast, horizontal mergers’ logic is to reduce the competition in the marketplace, creating a monopoly for the business.